 Being seated for hours leads to pressure on the anal blood vessels that can result in piles.
 If same is the case with you, make sure that you get up and walk for a minute or two after every 30 minutes or an hour.

-Pregnant women are most prone to piles because with the growth of the baby within pelvis, the veins get pressed.
+Pregnant women are most prone to piles because, with the growth of the baby within the pelvis, the veins get pressed.
 It further leads to inflammation of the blood vessels, eventually leading to piles.

 6. Low Fibre Diet

 Low fibre diet leads to constipation, and can further bother you with piles.
 A high fibre diet is imperative to pass the stools smoothly.

 The risk of hemorrhoids increases with aging, as the tissues that keep the veins intact in your rectum and anus get weak.
 Now, you obviously cannot control aging, but it is important to take utmost enough care of the digestive system and ensure that your bowel movements are on time.

 The pressure within the abdomen increases because of repeated cough and vomiting.
 This raise in the pressure can also lead to hemorrhoids.
 Get any such issues treated at the earliest so that they do not affect your other organs.

 The anal and rectal muscles also weaken due to anal intercourse over a prolonged time.